ecoacoustics/website/content/resources/lessons/make-your-own-recognizer/practical.md

 # Download the recognizer python scripts

-1) Navigate to ##### TODO: Insert repo URL ####.
-2) Click on the green "Code" button to open a dropdown
-3) Select "Download Zip" to download a zip file to your machine.
+1) navigate to https://github.com/QutEcoacoustics/recognizer_workshop/archive/refs/heads/main.zip and download the zip file to your computer
-4) In your computer's file explorer, find the file you downloaded and unzip it
+2) In your computer's file explorer, find the file you downloaded and unzip it

 # Use Anaconda to launch the jupyter notebook